aa2655-svg/ECET-230-001-Group-Project/Definitions/project-definition.md

 ## Requirements
 - Lift at least 450 g.
 - Operate on 12V DC.
-- Controlled via USB or Bluetooth.
+- Controlled via USB or RF transmitter and Reciever.
 - Budget under $150.

 ## Constraints